 This is one reason many defense firms prefer the federal (unanimous jury) court as the forum to defeat a wrongful death action.

 Considered the greatest celebrity of his generation, Michael Jackson’s death shocked the world.
-The singer’s father, Joseph Jackson, filed a wrongful death lawsuit against AEG Live, which got dismissed entirely by a Los Angeles Superior Court.
+The singer’s father, Joseph Jackson, filed a wrongful death lawsuit against AEG Live, dismissed entirely by a Los Angeles Superior Court.

 Applied Pharmacy Services in Las Vegas and Michael Jackson’s longstanding physician, Dr. Conrad Murray, became the only standing defendants in Joseph Jackson’s wrongful death claim.
 Murray was found guilty of involuntary manslaughter in November 2011.